marcelbonnet/freebsd-ports/ARDOUR.md

+# Ardour 5.3 FreeBSD Port

+Doing...

+Updating this file from ardour 3.3 port ...

+Please, check it later.

-# Back to 2013: Ardour 3.3 port
+## My Ardour 3.3 Port

-This repo presents a FreeBSD port for Ardour 3.3,  gitfy my old ports and finally stage them all.

-## Roadmap

-- Update Ardour and all these new libs
+I did a lot of work , staged the old ports but, some things happened wrong:

+- a lot of new compiler erros (code style)
+- aubio new version (compared to the year 2013) need some changes in header files...

+So, I'm trying to port 5.3 .

 # New Lib Depends